Oaxaca Cheese

-Oaxaca cheese is a traditional Mexican semi-soft, pulled-curd cheese originating from the state of Oaxaca.
-Known for its distinctive ball shape and stringy, elastic texture similar to mozzarella, it melts smoothly and is prized in both traditional and contemporary Mexican cuisine.
-This cheese is often served fresh and warm, with a mild, slightly tangy flavor that makes it versatile for cooking and eating fresh.
+Oaxaca cheese is a traditional Mexican semi-soft, stretched-curd cheese originating from the state of Oaxaca.
+Known for its distinctive braided or ball shape and mild flavor, it melts beautifully when heated, making it ideal for both traditional and contemporary Mexican cuisine.
+This cheese has a texture similar to mozzarella but with a slightly tangier, creamier profile that reflects its rich cultural heritage.

 Flavor Profile

-Soft, buttery taste with subtle richness that doesn't overpower other ingredients
+Smooth, buttery taste with subtle dairy sweetness that doesn't overpower other ingredients

 Seasonality